Stars

 In March or September of most years, if you travel as far north as say Alaska, Iceland, or the Laplands of Scandinavia, or south to Tasmania, New Zealand, or Antarctica, you will see a light show in the sky more magnificent than any star has ever performed.
 For those who have witnessed an aurora, it is an encounter they will never forget.
 Watching the ghostly green luminescence sway above your head, undulating like a sheet in the wind, as it changes colors to pink, then violet, then white, then back to green again will take your breath away.
 There is nothing in nature like it and nothing any star could ever match.

-The irony, of course, is that auroras occur when those forgotten electrons—the ones that failed to become stars—combine with oxygen in the atmosphere at just the right time, in just the right place and find their voice.
-Those tiny, unremarkable particles working together to do things their larger celestial cousins cannot.
+The irony, of course, is that auroras occur when those forgotten electrons—the ones that failed to become stars—combine with oxygen in the atmosphere at just the right time, in just the right place, and find their voice.
+Those tiny, unremarkable particles work together to do things their larger celestial cousins cannot.

 As our culture continues to become more enamored by stars, I hope organizations take notice of auroras.
 They are reminders that when you give the undistinguished and lesser-known among us just a little bit of space and oxygen and a climate that can regulate their moves, spectacular things can happen.